You can buy the RG-300 from https://droidbox.co.uk/rg300-retro-console-droix-handheld-gaming-console-portable-retro-gaming.html

 Win32 DiskImager program from https://sourceforge.net/projects/win32diskimager/ or Etcher from https://www.balena.io/etcher/

-Custom Firmware – The latest version can be found on the forums at https://www.droidboxforums.com/forums/rg-300-retro-gaming-handheld.163/
+The latest versions of both firmware can be found on the forums at https://www.droidboxforums.com/forums/rg-300-retro-gaming-handheld.163/

 Removing the Micro SD Card

 On the back of the RG-300, remove the battery cover.

 You can now remove the battery to reveal the Micro SD Card.

 You can now gently remove the Micro SD Card from the slot.
 There may be a sticker covering the SD Card, carefully remove the sticker.

 Preparing The Micro SD Card

 Insert your Micro SD Card into your PC and load Mini Tool Partition Wizard.

 Identify and double check that you can see the Micro SD Card and then select it by clicking on the text for the card to select all of the card.